 Even in settings with occlusions, optical flow techniques nowadays can accurately anticipate complicated patterns of apparent motion.

-Techniques and Algorithms
+Techniques and Algorithms for Optical Flow

-Different types of optic flow algorithms, each with a unique way for calculating the pattern of motion, led to the evolution of computational approaches.
+Different types of optic flow algorithms, each with a unique way of calculating the pattern of motion, led to the evolution of computational approaches.
 Traditional algorithms like the Lucas-Kanade and Horn-Schunck methods laid the groundwork for this area of computer vision.

-The Lucas-Kanade Optical Flow Method
+The Lucas-Kanade Method

 This method caters to use cases with a sparse feature set.
 It operates on the assumption that flow is locally smooth, applying a Taylor-series approximation to the image gradients.
 You can thereby solve an optical flow equation, which typically involves two unknown variables for each point in the feature set.
 This method is highly efficient for tracking well-defined corners and textures often, as identified by the Shi-Tomasi corner detection or the Harris corner detector.